isabelaaguiar/ENES247/lab1-mux/README.md

 #### Testing

+S[0] selects y

+S[1] selects x

+x[0] and y[0] select LED1

+x[1] and y[1] select LED2

 #### Questions/Tasks

-*tb stands for what?* testbench
+*tb stands for what?*

+testbench

 *What verilog code is the top level module, the test or the circuit?*

+The test

 *The verilog code shares the same port interface as the previous 2bit wide circuit.
 How is the verilog code different?*

 *What name would you give to this verilog abstraction level?*

 *In the simulation, what is the cause of the red box with an X in it above?*

+Unknown value

 *In the simulation, what do the green boxes with numbers in them mean?*

+The inputs

 *In the simulation, was all the activity captured or are their changes to the left of the yellow vertical line?*

+No changes to the left.
+Is started on time zero.

 *Is this simulation associated with RTL, Synthesis or Implementation Vivado analysis?*

 *Is this a physics simulation or logic simulation?*

+Logic simulation

 *Can the previous, port-interface identical, circuit be simulated without test verilog code?*